A lot of high-end gyms have switched to urethane dumbbells, but a lot of good gyms still have pro-style dumbbells.

 with end caps

 without end caps

 Any brands of handles and plates are pretty much interchangeable, but I recommend you at least use the same brand of handle for each pair of the same weight because of slight differences in the grip size or knurling that would get irritating.
-We sell the handles, end caps and plates at our store.

 Notes on Weight and End Caps